Birth & Death Certificates

 - for Indian Tribal Card, then

 - you MUST order the certificate from the State of Texas Health Department in Austin.
 For more info on the ordering process from Austin DSHS, please visit their website at http://www.dshs.texas.gov/

 Birth and Death Certificates

 The Vital Records Office is responsible for filing births and deaths that occurred in the city limits of Wichita Falls.
-We are able to issue certified birth certificates for anyone that was born in Texas and certified death certificates for anyone that died in the city limits of Wichita Falls.
-For any deaths that occurred in surrounding towns of Wichita Falls, these records should be filed with the Wichita County Offices.
+We can issue certified birth certificates for anyone born in Texas and certified death certificates for anyone who died in the city limits of Wichita Falls.
+These records should be filed with the Wichita County Offices for any deaths that occurred in the surrounding towns of Wichita Falls.
 Please call our office to verify before sending in a request.